Advertising’s most prominent Black executive says empty gestures aren’t going to cut it

 FC: It’s interesting because it’s a topic talked about seemingly constantly at industry conferences and events.

-Stoute: It’s fake!
+SS: It’s fake!
 The industry is driven by whatever they can do to make money.
-I’ll give you an example: The industry has zero problem taking an African-American, putting some money behind them to stand up their agency because they want to get a government contract.
-They want to get African-American contracts.
+I’ll give you an example: The industry has zero problem taking an African American, putting some money behind them to stand up their agency because they want to get a government contract.
+They want to get African American contracts.
 It’s like what carpetbaggers did, where they’d go to the South and stand up a politician to get their views across.
 They do that in advertising.
-They stand up an African-American name, then use it to just get African-American contracts.
+They stand up an African American name, then use it to just get African American contracts.
 They don’t actually care about the business.
 They care about those contracts.

 I bought myself out of IPG, I’ve seen it.
 I bought myself out, because I watched them do nothing except try to get Black contracts.
-There are companies that give out Black contracts, and there are these white male-dominated agencies, all of the holding companies, who in order to get more dollars in growth, stand up African-American agencies not to support diversity and inclusion, but for the contracts.
+There are companies that give out Black contracts, and there are these white male-dominated agencies, all of the holding companies, who in order to get more dollars in growth, stand up African American agencies not to support diversity and inclusion, but for the contracts.

 This is the same industry that created and markets Aunt Jemima and Uncle Ben’s!
 That’s the industry we’re talking about.

 FC: Despite a lot of talk and some good intentions, there is a lot of contradiction.
-On one hand there are hiring initiatives and diversity strategies, while on the other you still have work that reinforces stereotypes and cliches, as well as a lack of diversity in leadership.
+On one hand there are hiring initiatives and diversity strategies, while on the other you still have work that reinforces stereotypes and clichés, as well as a lack of diversity in leadership.

-Stoute: Auto companies say they want to reach 35-year-old white women, and somebody punches in a code and off they go.
+SS: Auto companies say they want to reach 35-year-old white women, and somebody punches in a code and off they go.
 But why are they trying to reach 35-year-old white women?
 It’s all built on the back of separation.
 And it’s run by a bunch of people who know nothing, nor give a shit about inclusion at all.

 I know (Omnicom Group CEO) John Wren.
 He doesn’t give a fuck.
 He can say whatever he wants.
 They can have a diversity department, they check boxes, but there’s no real commitment.
 Zero.